JakubD-AVX/aviatrix-route-approval-check-python-script/README.md

 Therefore script cannot compare the data gathered today against the data from yesterday.
 However, the script will still generate the files for today.
 ### Executing the script for the second+ time
-Example of the output of executing the script for the existing Transit Gateway:
+Example of the output of executing the script for the existing Transit Gateway (in case the data/files for yesterday exist):
 ```
 $ python3 route_approval_check.py  transit-90
 ------------------------------------------------------------------------------------------------------------------------